Hallelujah! We’re Going To Church

 Every singer who gets up to sing could piss all over every winner of The Voice or the X-Factor since time began, ten times over.
 F****** brilliant stuff.
 All of them.
 But there’s one guy who tops the lot.
 Mr Smooth.
 OMG.
 He looks as sharp as a pin in a shiny suit and he’s got a voice to kill for.
 Great singer.

-Karaoke-guy turns up later on in the evening and does a turn – and yes, turns out he can sing.
+Karaoke-guy turns up later on in the evening and does a turn – and yes, it turns out he can sing.
 Another guy to sing was OT Sykes, who just happens to be a dentist: this guy could be a superstar, his voice is pure gold.
 Tad tells me his parents wouldn’t let him be a singer when he was younger and forced him to become a dentist!
 A lady gets up and starts a song, and suddenly four other ladies just decide to come out of the audience mid-song and join her as her backing group – and they nail the song perfectly, all in harmony.
 Big Dom did a song as well.
 I was having such a good time I lost track of the all song titles but all were well-known soul standards.
 Tad and I then get asked to dance by a couple of ladies who are dancing, but I politely refuse… A while later another lady comes across to me – and she won’t take no for an answer, so I tell her “but white men can’t dance” at which she laughs but then grabs my hand anyway so I don’t have much choice!
 We boogied for a song or three and I don’t think I disgraced myself too much because as we parted she gave me a hug and said thanks for dancing.
 Having seen this of course the first lady came back over to me, so I could hardly refuse her this time.
 I should say that the dance floor was quite full by this stage so it wasn’t as if my moves were the subject of much ridicule from the watching audience.
 Hopefully. 🙂

-Big Dom announces it’s time to bring things to a close, so the last tune is played and people get up to leave so I go around our table to shake hands with everyone, including Big Dom, and thank them all for having me at the party.
+Big Dom announces it’s time to bring things to a close, so the last tune is played and people get up to leave.
+I go around our table to shake hands with everyone, including Big Dom, and thank them all for having me at the party.
 Outside we meet Mr Smooth.
 We get talking and Tad tells him he’s never seen him before – which must be saying something in Memphis – and he replies saying he’s 65 years old (!) and just having fun.
 I tell him he’s great – “You’ve got a great voice, go do something with it.”
 “Thanks, man” he replies.
 “Seriously”, I say, “Go do something with your voice.”

 Back in the Caddy on the way back to the hotel, Tad is happy again.
-He liked the music at the second place but he says the music scene is tough in Memphis these days.
+He liked the music at the final place but he says the music scene is tough in Memphis these days.
 We get back to the hotel and I thank him for his time, pay him his fee and get out into the night air.
 As I wander through the lobby, given my different yet bizarrely wonderful experiences tonight, this thought strikes me: “What future for the blues?”

 * Walk on the Wild Side by Lou Reed

 PS.
 After I returned to the UK I found the ‘birthday joint’ on Google Maps by looking up OT Sykes because Tad said his surgery was in one of the offices outside.
-It was that dark in the lot I didn’t see the writing ‘Blues Night Club’ on the wall outside at the time, and I’m not sure it still operates as a club today, I can’t find anything recent on Google.
+It was that dark in the lot I didn’t see the writing ‘Blues Night Club’ on the wall outside at the time.
+I’m not sure it still operates as a club today, I can’t find anything recent on Google.
 A club called The Blue Worm used to operate from the address but it appears to have closed many years ago.
 The building is located in Orange Mound, a neighbourhood in the south eastern section of Memphis, which was the first African American neighbourhood in the US to be built by African Americans.
 The area became infected with drugs and crime in the 1980s and 1990s but revitalisation efforts since have showed some positive effects.